discordx-ts/discordx/docs/docs/general/client.md

 # Client

-It manage all the operations between your app, Discord's API and discord.js
+It manages all the operations between your app and Discord's API using discord.js

 ## Setup and start your application